+The Solomon Islands is a sovereign country made up of several islands in Oceania to the east of Papua New Guinea, not to be confused to with Solomon Islands archipelago, a collection of Melanesian islands that includes the Solomon Islands and Bougainville Island.
 The capital and largest city is Honiara, with a population estimated at 67,000.
 There are no other cities with a population of more than 10,000.

 Solomon Islands Demographics

-Most people in Solomon Islands are ethnically Melanesian (94.5%).
+Most people in the Solomon Islands are ethnically Melanesian (94.5%).
 Other large ethnic groups include Polynesian (3%) and Micronesian (1.2%), with a few thousand ethnic Chinese in the country.
-There are 70 living languages in Solomon Islands with Melanesian languages spoken mostly on the central islands.
+There are 70 living languages in the Solomon Islands with Melanesian languages spoken mostly on the central islands.
 While English is the official language, just 1-2% of the population speaks English.

-Interestingly, 10% of people in Solomon Islands have blond hair, but it is not the result of intermarriage with Europeans.
+Interestingly, 10% of people in the Solomon Islands have blond hair, but it is not the result of intermarriage with Europeans.
 This is a native trait.

 92% of the population is Christian, with major denominations including the Anglican Church of Melanesia (35%), Roman Catholic (19%), South Seas Evangelical Church (17%), United Church in Papua New Guinea and the Solomon Islands (11%), and Seventh-day Adventist (10%).
 The rest of the population adheres to Islam, Jehovah's Witnesses, the Church of Jesus Christ of Latter-day Saints (Mormons), the Baha'i faith, and aboriginal beliefs.